 We offer free, confidential, virtual counseling on Thursdays between 6-8PM PT.
 You can book your session below.
 Each session last one hour.
 Families can book one session per week*.

 The structure of co-parenting counseling is varied depending on the family’s situation.
 In some cases, separated parents are both able to put aside their own emotional baggage and work as a team to raise the child/children.
 Other times, one or both responsible parents may struggle to do this.
-During a typical therapy session families go over improving communication, managing conflict, creating parenting plans, establishing paternity and more.
+During a typical therapy session families go over improving communication, managing conflict, creating parenting plans, and more.